The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 As you establish your unique marketplace business model, you’ll want to consider whether you want to position yourself as a vertical or horizontal marketplace.

-A horizontal marketplace is more of that “one-stop-shop” kind of feel you get with the big players.
-Vertical marketplaces, on the other hand, tend to focus on related items or a specific niche.
+A horizontal marketplace offers a “one-stop-shop” experience akin to what you find with major players in the industry.
+In contrast, vertical marketplaces tend to focus on related items or a specific niche.

 The Value of Niche Marketplaces

 Niche marketplaces thrive when there’s a strong community around a product.
-People come together because of shared interests in a specific industry, and then they begin to trust the brand to give them a competitive advantage they can’t find in more established marketplaces.
+People come together because of shared interests in a specific industry.
+Then, once they trust a brand, they give it a competitive advantage that they can’t find in more established marketplaces.

 Success from niche marketplaces will come when you know your audience well.
 You have to be a master of your target market, knowing what kind of things they want and helping them easily get it.

-There’s not really a single best business model, so we’ll cover five of the most common below.
+There’s not really a single best way for a marketplace to generate revenue, so we’ll cover five of the most commonly used models below:

 Commission Model

 This is the classic revenue model for marketplaces.
-The marketplace takes a percentage of every successful transaction from one of its vendors.
+Basically, the marketplace takes a percentage of every successful transaction from its vendors.
 Big brands like Amazon, Airbnb, Etsy, and eBay use this business model.

 Subscription Model

-These marketplaces charge customers and/or sellers a monthly subscription fee to join.
-This concept really only works when either party gets access to special or unique perks.
-Users pay for access to special discounts or experiences, and they can attract sellers with a dedicated customer base that they needn’t build themselves.
+The marketplace charges customers and/or sellers a monthly subscription fee to join.
+However, this concept only works when either party gets access to special or unique perks.
+For example, customers can pay you a recurring fee to enjoy special discounts or experiences.
+On the other hand, vendors can pay you regularly to sell products via your platform and gain access to your marketplace’s customer base.

 Freemium Model

 Freemium models are popular for marketplaces with layered offerings or services.
-They give away a light version of their product for free, but charge for premium services.
-Some stock photo sites do this by offering by giving away certain photos for free, but offering users access to a larger collection if they’re willing to pay.
+They give away a light version of their product for free but charge for premium services.
+Some stock photo sites do this by giving away certain photos for free but offering users access to a larger collection if they’re willing to pay.

 Listing Model